olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 * Performance might take a hit if you replace normal function calls with invokable classes.
 A compiled language might deal with this better than PHP.
 * Type-safety is recuced.
 Instead of compile time errors for passing the wrong argument around, the pipeline will throw runtime exceptions.
+* The lack of generic notation in PHP obfuscates the return values of functions. `string` becomes `Pipeline` as a return type, but what we want is `Pipeline<string>`.
 * Implicit glue also means the pipeline payload is implicit, which can obfuscate the code a bit.
 Compare with Forth and its implicit stacks.

 **Other resources**